Article cover image

 4. Coffee

-Why not try Cat Store, an upstairs café that also serves as a home to several playful cats?
-Or Ease Café, which houses a collection of over 5,000 comic books?
-These quirky cafés offer an escape from the madness and an insight into the newly emerging coffee scene.
+Why not try Cat Store, an upstairs café that is also home to several playful cats, or Ease Café, which houses a collection of more than 5,000 comic books?
+These quirky cafés provide both a break from the madness and a glimpse into Hong Kong’s emerging coffee culture.

 5. Viewpoints

 Why not take the tram to Victoria Peak, 1,805 feet above sea level?
-You can bring some food along and admire the sun setting behind the chaos of the city below.
+Bring along some food and watch the sun set behind the dramatic cityscape below.

 6. Trips from the City